What is empty?

 - cleaning products

 Ensure that these containers are empty and dry, with no chemical residue, keeping in mind that they will be hand sorted by recycling employees.
-Remove and discard caps, deface labels, and place the containers in the cans and bottles toter or dumpster at your building's loading dock.
-This is a self-serve recycling program.
+Remove and discard caps, deface labels, and place the containers in the appropriate toter or dumpster at your building's loading dock.
 Please do not use the public area or classroom/conference room cans and bottles receptacles.
 Finally, as with food and drink containers, only certain types of empty containers are recyclable at this time:

 - all plastic bottles and tubs (no hard plastics such as lids, vials and trays)

 If needed, dry the empty container in a well ventilated area.
-Use a fume hood if you have one, or else find an area away from where people are working.
-Deface the container and place it next to the trash.
-Leave lids and caps off.
+Use a fume hood if you have one or else find an area away from where people are working.
+Deface the container and place it next to your lab trash, or dispose of it in your building's garbage dumpster.